munificent/game-programming-patterns/book/state.markdown

 ## What's the Catch?

-I've spent all this time selling you on FSMs and now I'm going to pull the rug out from under you.
-Everything I've said so far is true, and they are a good fit for some problems.
+I've spent all this time selling you on FSMs, and now I'm going to pull the rug out from under you.
+Everything I've said so far is true, and FSMs are a good fit for some problems.
 But their greatest virtue is also their greatest flaw.

 State machines help you untangle hairy code by enforcing a very <span